tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README_designer.md

 * `package_attributes`: the list of XML attributes the _User_ can provide to the required XML element `package`.
 * `node_attributes`: the list of XML attributes the _User_ can provide to the required XML element `node`.
-* `node_interface`: the proposed interface component that can have a node.
-  The `Designer` can define the interface name and the interface attributes.
-  They will be used by the `User` to add interface elements, with the required attributes.
+* `node_interface`: list of interface components authorized by the template.

 The _Designer_ is only required to define these three keys `package_attributes` and `node_attributes` as lists, and `node_interface` as a dictionary.
 The attribute names are completely defined by the Designer.